 During the after-school sessions students may record a musical group, learn about sound or lighting, learn how to direct, or practice editing.

-The studio is open to students of the Television and Film Academy at lunchtimes.
-The group also has before and after school responsibilities.
+The studio is open to students of the Film and Broadcasting Academy most lunchtimes.
+The group may also have before and after school responsibilities.

 St Andrew’s College has the only professional production studio and control room complex in a New Zealand Secondary School.
 It is well equipped with cameras, lights, editing equipment and a 32-channel sound desk.